 Once installation is complete and all servers are included in Assessment Scope and in a COLLECTING DATA state, you’re ready to click Start Assessment and select your Regions and Date Ranges.
 Once you click Start Assessment you will be prompted to agree to the license total.
 After you click Ok, you can select the region for the cloud providers your assessment is enabled for and the duration of the assessment.

-Once you Assessment has started you will see the following page. click on the name of your assessment and click Settings to get back to the Inventory Settings page.
+Once your Assessment has started you will see the following page. click on the name of your assessment and click Settings to get back to the Inventory Settings page.

-It is important to login to your assessment frequently to check the status of data collection.
-The three status are as follows:
+It is important to log in to your assessment frequently to check the status of data collection.
+The three statuses are as follows:

 COLLECTING DATA: Data collection is working.

 SLEEPING: We have a connection to the server but data collection has stopped and/or the agent is not running.
 Refer to the troubleshooting guides in the Index.

 INACTIVE: We do not have an active connection to your server.
 Refer to the troubleshooting guides in the Index.

 After a period of 2-3 days depending on your Preliminary Hardware Results will be available.
 When you log in to your assessment you will see the following screen.
 Please note there will not be Network data at this point.
 Click here to read about Preliminary Hardware Results.